hippalectryon-0/sandboxie-docs/Content/SandboxieIni.md

 * Global settings must be placed in the GlobalSettings section, and cannot be overriden by also including them in a sandbox section.
 * Sandbox settings may appear in the GlobalSettings section, and can be overriden by also including them in a sandbox section.

-### Sandbox Settings:
+### Sandbox Options:

-* Listed in the navigation bar on the right under the heading Sandbox Settings.
+* Listed in the navigation bar on the right under the heading Sandbox Options.
 * Settings apply to a particular sandbox when specified in the associated sandbox setion.
 * Settings apply to all sandboxes when specified in the [GlobalSettings] section.
 * Settings in the sandbox section override corresponding settings from [GlobalSettings].